 The vast majority of CNA-certified nurses renew their credential through the CL option, which requires you to accumulate 100 CL hours related to your nursing practice specialty over the five-year term.

 Read our important dates to learn when you can renew your specialty certification.
-If you’re ready to renew your certification, log in to MyCNA.ca (formerly NurseONE).
+If you’re ready to renew your certification, sign in to your CNA account.
 Before renewing, you may want to learn more about the renewal requirements.

 Please take the time to familiarize yourself with the activity guidelines outlined below.